-Every weekend Guatemalans take to the streets to eat, since many traditional Guatemalan dishes have a long preparation time, they are typically only made on special occasions.
-Later in the day your guide will take you on a tour of Antigua's street food hot spots, where you'll get to taste some of Guatemala's most authentic cuisine.
-These are the places where long lines of locals are a fixture and for good reason: The food served is delicious and well-prepared.
-You'll learn the cultural and historic significance of the eats on offer and will also visit Antigua's bustling market to explore the colorful array of ingredients used in Guatemalan cuisine.
+Every weekend Guatemalans take to the streets to eat.
+Since many traditional Guatemalan dishes have a long preparation time, they are typically only made on special occasions.
+Later in the day your guide takes you on a tour of Antigua's street food hot spots, where you get to taste some of Guatemala's most authentic cuisine.
+These are the places where long lines of locals are a fixture and for good reason: the food served is delicious and well-prepared.
+Learn the cultural and historic significance of the eats on offer and also visit Antigua's bustling market to explore the colorful array of ingredients used in Guatemalan cuisine.
 (Please note that this tour is for more adventurous eaters.)

 If you still have room for dinner, your recommended Guatemalan cuisine tonight is at the Fonda de la Calle Real restaurant.

 Today venture one hour outside of Antigua with your driver and guide to the small town of Comalapa.
 Comalapa is home to many local painters who continue the tradition of naïve paintings.
 See the famous mural painted by school children in 1996 depicting Guatemala's recent civil war events.
 Explore the market today, a main shopping hub for many locals, and witness those still wearing the traditional Maya dress.
 Visit the small museum dedicated to the composer of Guatemala's national anthem and enjoy lunch before returning this afternoon to Antigua.